AlexanderStephenThompson/learning-git-and-github/docs/git-guide.md

 ---

 ## Pull requests: clean reviews and merges
 Pull requests are where your work meets scrutiny—even if you are reviewing yourself.
 A good PR makes the change obvious, the risk visible, and the rollback clear.
 Think of it as a narrated tour of the diff: here’s what changed, why it’s safe, and how we know it works.

-**What is a pull request?** A request to merge one branch into another (usually feature → main).
-It is the review and safety gate: discussion, checks (tests/lint), approvals, and merge strategy.
+A pull request is simply a request to merge one branch into another (usually feature → main) and serves as the review and safety gate: discussion, checks (tests/lint), approvals, and merge strategy.

 **Best practices**
 - Scope: one issue/feature per PR; keep it small (< ~300 changed lines) for fast review.